Nabatieh: Israeli attacks in late 20th and early 21st centuries

 On 14 March 1995 the Lebanese cabinet held a symbolic session in Nabatieh to mark the 14th anniversary of the 1978 invasion.
 The meeting called for the implementation of the seventeen year old United Nations Security Council Resolution 425.
 Later that year, 8 July, two teenage sisters and their four-year-old brother were killed when the town was hit by anti-personnel shells filled with steel darts, which are banned by the Geneva Conventions.
-It was reported that Prime Minister Yitzhak Rabin and Chief of Staff Amnon Lipkin-Shahak ‘reproved’ the unit involved.
+It was reported that Prime Minister Yitzhak Rabin and Chief of Staff Amnon Lipkin-Shahak 'reproved' the unit involved.
 Ten rockets were fired into northern Israel.

 During Operation Grapes of Wrath by the IDF on 18 April 1996, nine members of one family in Nabatieh were killed in the seventeen day bombardment when their house was destroyed.

 On the night of 16–17 August 2024, Israeli Air Force jets attacked a warehouse in Nabatieh, killing at least 11 people and injuring four others.

-On Sunday 13 October 2024, a number of people were killed as a result of airstrikes on the town's Ottoman-era market.
+On Sunday 13 October 2024, a number of people were killed as a result of Israeli airstrikes on the town's Ottoman-era market.
 A remnant of a US-made munition was found at the site of the airstrike on the Ottoman-era market.
 Due to the fire, the number of injured was not determined.

-On 16 October 2024, an Israeli strike targeted the Headquarters of the "Nabatieh City Municipality" during a local council meeting to discuss the humanitarian crisis in place, killing the city's mayor Ahmad Kahil and 15 employees and volunteers, while at least 50 people were wounded.
+On 16 October 2024, the Israel Defense Forces targeted a meeting of the municipal council of Nabatieh and struck it with 10 airstrikes, killing at least 16 municipality staff, including the mayor of Nabatieh, and injuring more than 52.
+Lebanon accused Israel of carrying out a massacre but Israel claimed they were targeting "military targets".

+The Israeli military has put a focus on Nabatieh in its 2026 war against Lebanon with the aim of putting pressure on Lebanon's Shia population by destroying their economic engines as Nabatieh is the "administrative, economic, and symbolic heart of the south".
+The IDF issued forced displacement orders for the city on 26 May despite of a ceasefire reached in April and continued airstrikes against it, causing the city to become "effectively empty".
+Israel claims it only targets Hezbollah military targets but has repeatedly targeted and killed civilians, including paramedics and journalists.